VAIV-SKKU/YOLO-Profit-Calculation/README.md

 python pair_csv_create.py
 ```

-3. Copy the address of the folder containing the recently created csv files and go into the 'cal' folder and insert it into the path in profit_compare.py.
+3. Copy the address of the folder containing the recently created csv files and go into the 'cal' folder and insert the copied address into the path in profit_compare.py.
 ```
 ex) path = os.path.join("[CSV_FILE_PATH]")
 ```